Nine OHS band students take part in State Solo and Ensemble Festival

-OSCODA – Nine Oscoda High School band members kicked off their spring breaks with a trip to Mackinaw Trail Middle School in Cadillac to participate in MSBOA (Michigan School Band and Orchestra Association) State Solo and Ensemble Festival on Saturday, March 18.
+OSCODA – Nine Oscoda High School band members kicked off their spring breaks with a trip to Mackinaw Trail Middle School in Cadillac to participate in the Michigan School Band and Orchestra Association (MSBOA) State Solo and Ensemble Festival on March 18.

 Earning Division 2 (Excellent) ratings were Joshua McDonald, tenor saxophone soloist performing “Minuet in d minor” by Johann Sebastian Bach; Maggie Thibault, tenor saxophone soloist performing “Prelude and Allegro” by Leroy Ostransky; and Stephanie Oakes and Joshua McDonald, bass clarinet and tenor saxophone duet performing “Ave Verum Corpus” by Wolfgang Amadeus Mozart.